WLTW: Christmas Music

 Like most other iHeartMedia-owned adult contemporary stations, during the holiday season, WLTW plays Christmas music, usually switching its playlist on the Friday before Thanksgiving.
 In its early years, after Thanksgiving, Lite-FM would mix in holiday songs to its playlist, increasing the number as Christmas grew closer and going with all Christmas music and reduced commercials on Christmas Eve and Christmas Day.

 After the September 11 attacks, Christmas music was seen as a comforting "feel-good" format for radio listeners.
 Already established as a popular station for Christmas music, WLTW began to switch to an all-Christmas format earlier in 2002.
 After retaining its leadership in market share, and as part of a national trend, the station continued to make the switch earlier in the following years.
 By 2004, the all-Christmas format ran from Thanksgiving through Christmas, and in 2005, it began on November 18, the week before Thanksgiving (November 24).
 WLTW captured 7.4% of the New York radio audience during the fall of 2005, the biggest market share in WLTW's history and the highest share for all New York stations since the winter of 1995.
 On November 18, 2006, for the second year in a row, the station switched to all Christmas music on the Saturday before Thanksgiving, becoming the first station in the New York media market to do so.
 At some points during the 2008 holiday season, WLTW would draw as much as a third of all radio listeners in the New York area.

 From 2007 to 2018, WLTW began airing Christmas music on the Friday before Thanksgiving, from 2019 to 2020, the station began airing Christmas music on the second Friday before Thanksgiving, and since 2021, the station returned to playing Christmas music on the Friday before Thanksgiving.

+In 2025, WLTW opted to extend the Christmas music through December 28, contrary to previous years when the station would return to AC on December 26.

 Ratings

-As a mainstream adult contemporary station, WLTW has historically been one of the top radio stations in New York City, often listed as #1.
+As a mainstream adult contemporary station, WLTW has historically been one of the top radio stations in New York City, often listed as No. 1.
 In March 2012, the station finished first with a 7.5 share in the Nielsen Audio numbers, with WCBS-FM and WHTZ-FM finishing in second and third respectively.

 WLTW's audience also grows when it switches to Christmas music for the holiday season.
 In 2017, the station's ratings share increased to 8.8 at the beginning of the season, an increase of .5-year-over-year.